vldbss-2023/lab2-cloud-service-availability/4-optimize-observability-service/README.md

          topologyKey: kubernetes.io/hostname
          weight: 100
        ```
    - Enable the data multi-copy mode in the service.
+Checkout the yaml:
        ```
        replicationFactor: 2
        #replicationFactor instructs vminsert to store N copies for every ingested sample on N distinct vmstorage nodes.
        #This guarantees that all the stored data remains available for querying if up to N-1 vmstorage nodes are unavailable.
        ```
    - Add more resources to the service.
+Checkout the yaml:
        ```
        requests:
          cpu: "0.2"